Juan-Camilo-Suarez/DRF-North-Trans/README.md

 The platform uses Django Rest Framework to create a REST API that runs in a Docker container.
 The platform uses nginx as a web server.
 ### 1.2 Main features

+* User authentication and registration.

+* Registration with identity verification through a personal phone call, for which an application form is necessary.

+* Search and filtering: users can search for clothing items by keyword.

+* Users can view their purchase history.

+* Freight Forwarding Requests Database: Users can upload a freight forwarding request to the platform and view a list of all freight forwarding requests.

+* Storage of users and of all cargo transport requests.
+* Functionality to view the photograph of the transport invoice (and the photo of any damage) after the transport is complete.

+* Swagger API.

+* Docker and Nginx.

+* Configuration to deploy on a private serve.
 ### 1.3 Limitations & Unknowns
 ## 2. Architecture
 ### 2.1 Data Base Structure